Favorite Everyday Chicken Marinade

 - Ideally, remove the chicken from the fridge about 20 minutes prior to cooking, so that it comes slightly closer to room temperature.
-Heat an outdoor grill over medium-high heat (or alternatively, a large cast-iron grill pan (these taste even better on an outdoor grill, if you have access to one–but it is not essential) over medium-high heat.
+Heat an outdoor grill over medium-high heat (or alternatively, a large cast-iron grill pan over a stovetop).
 You do not need to season the chicken prior to cooking, as the soy sauce in the marinade takes care of this for you.

 - If using an indoor grill pan, grease the pan lightly with cooking spray.
 Grill the chicken (I prefer to do this in batches, depending on the size of the chicken breasts, so that the grill pan stays hot)for 4 to 5 minutes per side (cooking time is roughly 10 minutes per inch of thickness) - adjusting the heat accordingly.

 - Transfer the cooked chicken to a clean plate or serving platter and allow it to rest for at least 5 to 10 minutes.
-Avoid skipping this as this will ensure that all of those delicious juices stay in the chicken.
 Once rested, slice the chicken against the grain and serve.

 - Feel free to swap out skinless boneless chicken breasts with skin-on or bone-in chicken breasts or chicken thighs (which have even more flavor!)–and adjust the cooking time as necessary.
 For indoor grilling, I find skinless boneless chicken breasts to be the best bet.